In this guide we will look at how to keep a meditation journal to track your practice.

 - I recommend making your journal entries short at the beginning.
 You don’t want to feel bogged down by it.
 That will just turn you off.
 If you make it quick and easy you are more likely to stick with it.
 Don’t’ worry about your writing, either.
 You’re not writing an essay.
 You’re writing a simple note to yourself.

-- Once you are in the habit of keeping a meditation journal, start to go deeper.
+- Once you are in the habit of maintaining a meditation diary, start to go deeper.
 I recommend that my students write around 200 words about their experience.
 For instance, they’ll write: “Did Metta Bhavana for half an hour.
 Was distracted by the neighbours at first.
 Then got into it.
 Felt agitated when I did Loving Kindness for a former friend who let me down.
 Might need to work on this.
 Perhaps do more forgiveness meditation.
 Also opened my eyes halfway through when I was hungry.
 Then my mind kept being drawn to the sensation of hunger.
 Perhaps do a Body Scan meditation or Vipassana to help me with distractive sensations.”

 - I’ll personally read my student’s journal entries.
 In particular, I’ll look at their distractions and their feelings.
 Then I will make recommendations to help them improve their meditation practice.